Tongsuo-Project/tls13-sm2-mlkem-spec/README.md

 Meanwhile in China, the SM algorithms are also being mandatory applied due to compliance considerations.

-The repository hosts the IETF Internet-Draft (I-D) of a hybrid approach of key exchange combining SM algorithm and FIPS ML-KEM in TLSv1.3 and related helper documentation/tools.
+The repository hosts the IETF Internet-Draft (I-D) of a hybrid post-quantum approach of key exchange combining SM algorithm and FIPS ML-KEM in TLSv1.3 and related helper documentation/tools.

 This I-D defines a hybrid key exchange method CurveSM2-MLKEM, which is effectivley a new type of TLS supported group item.